-As indicated throughout this blog, it is important to hire a workers’ compensation attorney to help assist you with your claim.
+As indicated throughout this website, it is important to hire a workers’ compensation attorney to help assist you with your claim.
 However, it is not likely that you will have an attorney already hired before you suffer an injury on the job.
 This article is designed to briefly tell you what to do as soon as you get hurt on the job.
 Of course, after you fill out the claim form and see the doctor, you need to contact an experienced California work comp lawyer.

 - The first step after any work comp injury is to report the injury immediately to your supervisor.

 - Also, if you are able, make a mental note of any witnesses that might have seen your injury.

 - Collect any evidence and take pictures of the accident site, unless you are not allowed to take photographs at your job due to confidentiality or security policies.

 Your employer should give you a California workers’ compensation claim form, also called a DWC-1, once you report the injury.